erickfm/video-semantic-search/README.md

 Navigate to the Search page to:
 - **Text Search**: Use natural language queries like "person walking in the park"
 - **Image Search**: Upload an image to find visually similar content
-- **Multimodal Search**: Combine text and images for precise results

 **Example Queries:**
 - "red car driving on highway"